swiss-seismological-service/scdetect/README.md

   applied.

-- `"templateFilter"`: A string defining the filter during the template waveform extraction.
+- `"templateFilter"`: A string defining the filter during the template waveform generation.
 For further information, please refer to the description of the `"filter"` configuration property.

+- `"targetSamplingFrequency"`: Optionally, defines the target sampling frequency.
+Both the template waveform and the stream to be processed may be required to be resampled to the sampling frequency specified.
+Note that data is resampled **before** being filtered.

 #### Stream configuration defaults